Secret Providers

 Use 1Password to store registry credentials:

-name: "my-app" image: repository: "ghcr.io/your-org/private-app" tag: "latest" registry: username: from: secret: "onepassword:registry-credentials.username" password: from: secret: "onepassword:registry-credentials.password" secretProviders: onepassword: registry-credentials: vault: "Infrastructure" item: "GitHub Container Registry"
+name: "my-app" image: repository: "ghcr.io/your-org/private-app" tag: "latest" registry: username: from: secret: "onepassword:registry-credentials:username" password: from: secret: "onepassword:registry-credentials:password" secret_providers: onepassword: registry-credentials: vault: "Infrastructure" item: "GitHub Container Registry"

 API Token with Secrets

-Store your Haloy API token in 1Password:
+Store your Haloy API token in a SOPS-encrypted dotenv file:

 Build Arguments with Secrets